Appearance

 | Table | Line items |

-The recommended convention is: Main / Table / Payment / Tax fields come from the document (extracted by the engine), Metadata fields come from your reference tables (filled in by Mapping lookups).
+The convention is that Main, Table, Payment and Tax fields come off the document, and Metadata fields come from your reference tables via Mapping.

 3. Documents have two status tracks